eliztmq/42Singapore/Push_Swap/Doc.md

 -- count rot for stack B by compare stack A no., a < b(get rot from index of this no.) but > b - 1 -- (iii) compare with corr index of stack A, e.g. 3
-(iv) compare diff moves, larger no. of rrot vs larger no. of rot vs rotA + rrot B(or vice versa) (v) populate the string list of operations needed (vi)take the larger no. of rotation + 1 (push)
+(iv) compare diff moves, larger no. of rrot vs larger no. of rot vs rotA + rrot B(or vice versa)
-(vii) keep track of lowest cost

 g.
-Execute based on lowest cost
+Execute based on lowest cost [TO BE FILLED]
-(i) if length of list = int min cost
-(ii) execute each operation in list of string operations by order (iii) after executing reroute to 4c and repeat
+(i) shift through whole of stack a to find lowest cost -> get the node (ii) find the corresponding node in b where u want to insert on top of (iii) TBC

 h. when stack A has = 3 numbers
 (i) check if numbers are in order